 - Develop and test incident response plans and procedures.

 - Coordinate cyber incident response planning across the organization.

 - Maintain situational awareness of cyber threats.

 The most important strategy for me: #8 Maintain situational awareness of cyber threats.
 The whole organization needs to be involved for cybercrime to be minimized.
 Your employees are your best defense.
 For more on preventing cybercrime, read my article, 5 Ways to Address Cybercrime in the Board Room.
 Article sources: Cybersecurity Questions for CEOs and Homeland Security News Wire Which of the 8 Cyber Risk strategies resonates with you?
-Why Businesses need at least one tech-savvy board member who can stimulate and guide technology related conversations.
+Why?
+Businesses need at least one tech-savvy board member who can stimulate and guide technology related conversations.
 Issues include: cloud computing, data security, cybercrime, and more.
 You may find my expertise useful during these challenging times.
 I am a proven technology CEO and certified board director.
-Contact me for more information.